alsotoes/hassio-infrastructure/atlas/README.md

 1. Add this repository as a custom addon repository in Home Assistant.
 2. Install the Atlas addon.
 3. Start the addon.

+**Note:** The logo above is an SVG file.
+Please convert it to a PNG file named `logo.png` with a size of 128x128 pixels.